linegost/philipshue/Sketches2/video-delay/README.md

 # About

-A extension to the *fadein-w-sound*.
-This prototype explores a informative solution of disrupting the transition between the wifi hotspot mockup and the Arduino LED trigger.
-By adding a video in between as a way of informing the user of Philips Hue, a delay is caused between the wifi connectivity and the triggers.
+A enhanced extension to a earlier version done in the first round, *fadein-w-sound*.
+This sketch explores a informative solution of disrupting the transition between the wifi hotspot mockup and the Arduino trigger - deliberately breaking misinterpreted feedback caused by the transition.
+By adding a video in between as a way of informing the user of Philips Hue, a delay is the effect, between the connectivity to wifi and the triggers.

 # Installation